cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

    being written to the system logs, and to avoid this we may either contact you to terminate those processes or simply terminate them ourselves.

-Should you be missing any of these folders, then please see the :ref:`s_filesystem_troubleshooting` section below.

-If the folders/links exist, but you cannot access them, then please make sure that you are not using GSSAPI (Kerberos) to login.
-See the :ref:`s_network_drives_mobaxterm` section for instructions for how to disable this feature if you are using MobaXterm.

 .. tip::